davidgiven/fluxengine/README.md

 disk; otherwise, you can specify a `.flux` file.
 The colon-separated modifiers limit which bits of the disk are accessed.
 To specify tracks, do `:t=0-9` (or just `:t=7`).
 For sides, do `:s=0-1` (or commonly just `:s=0`).
+If you have two drives, do `:d=1` (but bear in mind that you need to specify exactly one drive; ranges won't work).
 If left unspecified, you get the default specified by the command, which will vary depending on which disk format you're using (and is usually the right one).

 ### How it works